 Benzodiazepines are frequently prescribed for anxiety and sleep disorders.
-They are also popular for self-medicating or abuse purposes; providing peace and euphoria for troubled individuals.
-They are rarely abused alone and often combined with alcohol or opiates.
+They are also popular for self-medicating purposes.
+They are rarely abused alone, and are often combined with alcohol or opiates.
 Those who abuse cocaine or methamphetamines may use benzodiazepines to ‘level off’ a high.
 Once identified, successful benzodiazepine withdrawal requires monitoring and management.

-The symptoms and duration of withdrawal can be hard to nail down and are based on length of use, type (short-acting vs. long-acting), and underlying psychopathology.
-Symptoms can be as mild as some irritability and insomnia to as intense as seizures, panic attacks, and hallucinations.
+The symptoms and duration of withdrawal can be hard to determine, as they are based on type (short-acting vs. long-acting), length of use, and underlying psychopathology.
+Symptoms can be as mild as some irritability and insomnia, and can develop into more as intense symptoms like seizures, panic attacks, and hallucinations.
 General body discomforts such as bloating, muscle aches, and restlessness are also common.
 The Federal Bureau of Prisons Detoxification Guidelines provide a helpful staging guide:

 - Early Withdrawal: Increased pulse and blood pressure, anxiety, panic attacks, restlessness, and gastrointestinal upset.